wdporter/acim/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 ---

-4.&emsp;The emptiness engendered by fear must be replaced by forgiveness.
+4. The emptiness engendered by fear must be replaced by forgiveness.
 ²That is what the Bible means by “There is no death”, and why I could demonstrate that death does not exist.
 ³I came to fulfill the law by reïnterpreting it.
 ⁴The law itself, if properly understood, offers only protection.